pytorch/torchtune/README.md

 We want to give a huge shout-out to EleutherAI, Hugging Face and Weights & Biases for being wonderful collaborators and for working with us on some of these integrations within torchtune.

 We also want to acknowledge some awesome libraries and tools from the ecosystem:
-- [gpt-fast](https://github.com/pytorch-labs/gpt-fast) for performant LLM inference techniques which we've adopted OOTB
+- [gpt-fast](https://github.com/pytorch-labs/gpt-fast) for performant LLM inference techniques which we've adopted out-of-the-box
 - [llama recipes](https://github.com/meta-llama/llama-recipes) for spring-boarding the llama2 community
 - [bitsandbytes](https://github.com/TimDettmers/bitsandbytes) for bringing several memory and performance based techniques to the PyTorch ecosystem
 - [@winglian](https://github.com/winglian/) and [axolotl](https://github.com/OpenAccess-AI-Collective/axolotl) for early feedback and brainstorming on torchtune's design and feature set.